-While we were traveling we also had some problems because of the roadblocks built by indigenous people.
-When they feel that the government doesn’t care about their rights they block the roads in the way of protesting (and we don’t blame them).
+While traveling we also had some problems due to the roadblocks built by indigenous people.
+They were protesting against government discrimination and lack of economical support, by blocking the roads (and we don’t blame them).
 We had to change our travel plans because of that.
-All the roads south of Cali were blocked, no traffic was going into that direction.
+All the roads south of Cali were blocked, no traffic was going in that direction.
 It is good to be aware of that as well.

 For one hour of drive with the bus you will usually pay between 4.000 – 8.000 COP (1-2€;1,1$-2,2$).

 This is definitely the best way to travel if you have long distances ahead of you.
-You will pay more for a flight that’s for sure, but if you compare more than 12+ hours of an uncomfortable ride with a bus and a short flight, we think it’s worth paying 30 to 50 euros more.
+You will pay more for a flight that’s for sure, but if you compare more than 12+ hours of an uncomfortable ride with a bus to a short flight, we think it’s worth paying 30 to 50 euros extra.

-I think one of the most common flights among travelers is the flight from Medellin to Cartagena or Barranquilla and the other way around.
-The flight takes less than an hour and the bus ride can take from 12-18 hours and the difference in the price is not so big.
+I think one of the most common flights among travelers is the one from Medellin to Cartagena or Barranquilla and the other way around.
+The flight takes less than an hour and when you compare it with the 12-18 hours bus ride, the difference in the price is not so big.